6 Signs You Might Need a Gastroenterologist

 Posted on September 5, 2019

-Gastroenterologists treat everything in your body that relates to digestion, absorbing nutrients, and removing waste from your body.
+The gastroenterologists at Digestive Health Center in Reno, NV treat everything in your body that relates to digestion, absorbing nutrients, and removing waste from your body.
 This includes obvious organs like your stomach and intestines, but it also includes not-so-obvious sections of the digestive tract, like your esophagus, liver, pancreas, gallbladder, bile ducts, rectum, and anus.
+Below are six signs you might need to see a gastroenterologist at Digestive Health:

 You’re 45 Years of Age or Older

 Colorectal cancer is the 3rd largest cause of cancer-related deaths in the United States, even though a colonoscopy (the gold standard for colon cancer screening) is the ONLY cancer screening method that can both detect and prevent cancer.
-The American Cancer Society just lowered the recommended age to begin colon cancer screening from 50 down to 45.
-If you have colorectal cancer in your family or have higher-than-normal risk factors for colorectal cancer, speak to your primary care physician about when you should begin colon cancer screenings.
+The American Cancer Society lowered the recommended age to begin colon cancer screening from 50 down to 45.
+If you have colorectal cancer in your family or have higher-than-normal risk factors for colorectal cancer, speak to your primary care physician about when you should begin colon cancer screenings at the Digestive Health Center.

 If you regularly experience difficulty or pain when swallowing or if you feel like food is “stuck” in your throat or chest, you should see a gastroenterologist.
 You could be suffering from dysphagia, especially if you’re also experiencing hoarseness, hiccupping, coughing, or feeling full after only a few bites of your meal.
 Untreated dysphagia can lead to malnutrition, dehydration, choking, and even aspiration pneumonia.